Thirty semester hours of government, at least 18 of which must be upper-division.

-Government majors must also complete at least three semester hours in a tools course, chosen from Government 339L, Research Methods in Government; Government 341M, Decision Theory; Government 342N, Public Choice ; and Government 350K, Statistical Analysis in Political Science.
+Government majors must also complete at least three semester hours in a tools course, chosen from Government 339L, Research Methods in Government;and Government 350K, Statistical Analysis in Political Science; Government 355M, Topics in Political Science, and Government 355N, World War I in Real Time.

 Students may choose to satisfy the tools course requirement by completing one of the following non-government course options; these courses may not be counted toward the semester hours and grade point average required for the major.